ThatQuiz Test Library Take this test now

 D) Telescopes

-B) Relative positions of the stars
+B) The center of the Earth

-D) Brightness of the stars
+D) The expansion of the universe

 Created with That Quiz — the math test generation site with resources for other subject areas.